aditiii23/HopeGivers/README.md

 ## 💡Inspiration

-- According to the statistics, nearly 4.8 million deaths are caused due to extreme cold.
-Many people don't even have proper warm clothes to protect them from the frostbiting cold.
+- As we all know, there are a lot of people who die due to a lack of warm clothes in winters and are in search of shade and thin cotton clothes in the summer season.
+We all can be a helping hand in such people’s life who suffer in these harsh weather conditions, be it summer or winter.

-- 🧣 On the other hand, we generally look for new styles and fashionable sweaters, jackets even boots every year.
-And in turn, discard the old clothes which can be used by the needy.
+- If we come to books, then also there is a great issue.
+Students keep on buying books and sell them for money later and those are left for nothing but only to bathe with dust, but if one thinks, those books can be donated to someone who is willing to become something in his life and wants to achieve his goals.

-- 🌱 Nowadays, we don't find pure woollen garments easily.
+- Nowadays, we don't find the best quality garments easily.
 Instead, they are mixed with synthetic fibres.
 On throwing it away, the entire thing will take forever to biodegrade.
 Hence, just throwing away the garments is harmful to nature as well.

 - Not even clothes, one can donate his toys and books as well from this website.
 This could be extremely joyous for small children and to the ones as well who want to study and accomplish much more in their lives!